patternfly/patternfly/src/patternfly/components/Chip/docs/code.md

 ## Overview

 Chips are used to display items that have been filtered or selected from a larger group.
-Chips are made of a text element and a button component that is used to remove the chip from selection.
-When the text overflows it will be truncated using ellipses.
+They comprise of a text element and a required button component that is used to remove the chip from selection.
+When the text overflows its truncated using ellipses.
 When more than one chip has been filtered/selected it belongs to a group (see ChipGroup).

 ## Accessibility